 Tarballs of binary releases can be found online, but are available only for very few platforms (as of this writing, only GNU/Linux on x86 64).
-See the enclosed README. md for installation instructions.

 Furthermore, every day a program automatically clones the Git repository, builds the compiler, and packages a simple tarball containing the resulting binaries, built manpages, and a simple Makefile for installing.
 The implication is that these tarballs are not vetted in any way, nor more stable than Git HEAD at any particular moment in time.
 They are provided for users who wish to use the most recent code, but are unable to compile Futhark themselves.